t2k/backbone.marionette-RequireJS/readme.md

 application architecture.
 I've tried to follow the Rails Asset Pipeline approach from Brian's screencast which entails more or less following a consistant folder structure when building out your application/module architecture.
 The AMD approach does not follow the same javascript namespaing pattern made so easy by the **Marionette.module** but the AMD approach does offer what I feel is a more modular building block approach with true modules that are not necessarily coupled to the application specific namespaceing patterns.
 I used a [msgBus](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/msgbus.coffee) module that leverages **backbone.Wreqr** events, commands and request/response patterns to facilitate inter-application communication.

 ### CoffeeScript! ###
 Switching to coffeescript has made me a javascript __BALLER!__ I knew about coffee-script,  read the little book about it, but never changed my ways.
 After watching Brian Mann's screencast I became convinced of the power and flexibility of coffeescript and it's ease of use.
-Now I can honestly say I'm a better _JavaScript_ programmer because of it.
+I'm SO much better a _JavaScript_ programmer because of it.

 So easy to install, it's a shame not to:
 ~~~